andres4715-gif/selenium4_java_21_june_2024_final_practice/README.md

 - [X] Logging SLF4J and logback-classic
 - [X] Update dependencies and vulnerability in the POM File
 - [X] Implement explicit waits
+- [X] Create a new method to handle a dropdown in Common file

 🚀🚚 FRAMEWORK IN CONSTRUCTION 🚧🪚